LukasK13/ESBO-ETC/docs/source/developer/software_architecture.rst

    Class diagram of the hot optical components.

 The abstract class ``AHotOpticalComponent`` extends the abstract superclass ``AOpticalComponent`` by implementing the method ``ownNoise()`` assuming grey body radiation in order to model optical components with a thermal background contribution.
-This has the consequence, that every subclass of ``AHotOpticalComponent`` must implement the method ``propagate()``, which handles to propagation of the signal and backgroudn radiation through the component.
+This has the consequence, that every subclass of ``AHotOpticalComponent`` must implement the method ``propagate()``, which handles to propagation of the signal and background radiation through the component.
 Like ``AOpticalComponent``, the class ``AHotOpticalComponent`` provides the abstract method ``checkConfig()`` for checking the configuration file.

 Sensor